Matrimonial Services in Lucknow

 • Ration Card or Bank Passbook

-• Seven Passport sized photographs of each the Bride and Groom.
+• Eight Passport sized photographs of each the Bride and Groom.

 Two witnesses are required with their ID proofs such as-Voter ID Card/ Passport/ Driving License/ Bank Passbook During the marriage ceremony.

 • A complete affirmation is required to prove that the parties are not related to each other within prohibited degree of relationship as per “Hindu Marriage Act”.